coderbri/Python-Notebook/Intermediate_Python/D22-Pong_Game/README.md

     ball.move()

     # * 5.
 Ball Bounce Logic: Detect Collision with Wall
-    # to create collision+bounce logic, 300 is half of 600 so when the ball is
+    '''
-    # above/below 300 (we'll set it at 280 so it doesn't cross the edge of the
+    The screen height is 600 pixels, so the top and bottom edges are at ±300.
-    # screen, we can assume that the ball has already hit "the wall", thus we
+    To prevent the ball from visually clipping outside the screen, we set the bounce threshold at ±280.
+If the ball's y-coordinate exceeds this limit, it indicates a collision, and we call the bounce() method to reverse direction.
-    # can bounce from that limit
+    '''
     if ball.ycor() > 280 or ball.ycor() < -280:
         ball.bounce()
 ```